Skip to content

 7. Summary

-Whether transfer pricing documentation prepared for tax purposes should be emphasised in the determination of customs value must rest on a specific, case-by-case, assessment.
+Whether transfer pricing documentation prepared for tax purposes should be emphasized in the determination of customs value must rest on a specific, case-by-case, assessment.
 Transfer pricing documentation must always be viewed in context with other documentation and the facts in the case, and the validity must be assessed in relation to the customs valuation rules.

 The customs authorities encourage the business sector to review their routines carefully in order to ensure that both customs valuation rules and rules in tax legislation regarding transfer pricing are observed.